Deploy Confluence Server to the Cloud with Jelastic PaaS

 Finally, now you are ready to set up your own Confluence instance.

-Note: If you have already purchased a Confluence license, select the Production Installation.
+Note: If you have already purchased a Confluence license, select the Production Installation option.

 3. Under the Confluence box, click the Get an evaluation license link to generate a key and confirm its usage for the current installation.